DavidFidge/InputHandlers/README.md

 ## Example - Keyboard

 1) In your application, create a new KeyboardInput object.
-You will want to do this in the initialization phase of your game.
+You will want to do this in the initialization phase of your game:

 ```
     public class MyGame